Hike to L'Estartit

 No pressure then.
 There was a path leading into a forest so I took one step forward, then another step.
 Step onto this rock, step down, step over that tree root.
 Jump up onto the boulder, jump off.
 Soon I was enthusiastically clambering onto fallen trees like Christopher Robin in the 100 Acre Wood.
 Hiking is easy.
 It's just walking.
 Everyone was following me.
 This was great.

 We reached a cove.
-Stony beach and blue water.
-We all stripped down to our bathing costumes and swam into the sea.
-I'm scared of jellyfish but the water was clear so at least I could see jellyfish coming.
+Stony beach, blue water.
+We stripped down to our bathing costumes and swam into the sea.
+I'm scared of jellyfish.

 "It's easier than I thought it would be," I said.
 "Hiking's just walking, isn't it?
 Which means I hike every day.
 I hike my sons to school.
 I hike to shops to buy food.
 I hike to the toilet.
 I hike four steps from the sofa to get the TV remote and then I hike four steps back.
 So I'm hiking all the time.
 In fact, I've been hiking all my life."

-"What did you think hiking was going to be?" someone else asked.
+"What did you think hiking was going to be?" someone else asked, their head bobbing up and down in the water.

-"I don't know.
+"I don't know," I said.
+"Walking up a mountain.
+Wearing boots with studs in them.
 Using ropes.
-A mountain sherpa named Pancho who says things like 'too much snow, too dangerous, we go back'.
+A goat called Gwendoline who carries our stuff.
+A mountain sherpa named Pancho who says things like 'too much snow, too dangerous, we must go back'.
 That kind of thing."

-A Greek woman climbed up onto the rocks and dived into the water.
-Of course, I had to do it too.
-I climbed up and jumped off.
+We swam over to some rocks.
+Maria climbed out of the sea and onto the rocks.
+She climbed up onto the highest rock and dived into the water.
+She emerged moments later, smiling.
+I decided to do it too.
+I climbed up on the rock and jumped off.
 Everyone clapped when I emerged from the water.

-I like this, I thought.
+This is good, I thought.
 The water was cold, the jellyfish were probably surrounding me, but this was good, I felt alive.
-I decided this was the high point of my year so far.
-It was even better than my brother's wedding.
+I decided this was even the high point of my year so far.
+I didn't feel like a middle-aged dad anymore.
+I felt like I was just me again.

 We all walked back to our cars.
 By this point, it was early evening.